UP | HOME

 1. The ROS GZ Bridge is used to connect ROS topics and services to Gazebo topics and services

-• ros2 run ros2 run ros_gz_bridge parameter_bridge topic@ros_type@gz_type
+• ros2 run ros_gz_bridge parameter_bridge topic@ros_type@gz_type

 • Provide the topic name, the ROS type, and the corresponding gazebo type